LastCallMedia/heroku-cli/README.md

 ### Logging in to Heroku

+* For browser-based login, use command: `lando heroku login` and open the URL given in your browser.
-Use command: `lando heroku -i`
+* For intereactive login, use command: `lando heroku:login` or `lando heroku login -i`.

-Enter the API key for your Heroku user account as the password, available at [https://dashboard.heroku.com/account](https://dashboard.heroku.com/account)
+    * Enter the API key as the login password.
+    * Get your API key at [https://dashboard.heroku.com/account](https://dashboard.heroku.com/account)

 ### Choosing a different Node.js version.